Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Observer-based state feedback design

 \begin{remark} Matrices $\Lambda_1$ and $\Lambda_2$ allow to fix the lowest and highest eigenvalues of $Q_d$ respectively.
-Matrices $\Xi_1$ and $\Xi_2$ bound the damp term, while the scalar $\gamma > 0$ implies $R_d >0$ and then, the asymptotic behavior is ensured. \end{remark}
+Matrices $\Xi_1$ and $\Xi_2$ bound the damping term, while the scalar $\gamma > 0$ implies $R_d >0$ {\cite{Prajna2002}} and then, since $Q_d>0$, exponential behavior is ensured. \end{remark}